r-wbr/bicep-advanced-toolset/README.md

 }
 ```

-The name generated with the provided values in this section is :rg-testapp-euw-001'.
+The name generated with the provided values in this section is: rg-testapp-euw-001'.